iar1000/voronoiagram/README.md

 ### Datastructures

-The main components of Fortune's algorithm are:
+The main datastructures of Fortune's algorithm are:

-1. `EdgeList` - keeps track and enables access to the beach-line
+1. `Beachline` - keeps track and enables access to the beach-line
 2. `EventQueue` - priority queue for events

 The main functionalities are:

 1. insert and delete `PointEvent` and `CircleEvent` to `EventQueue`
 2. add and delete arc to `BeachLine`
-3. Check for new `CircleEvenet`
+3. Check for new `CircleEvent`
 4. Add vertices and edges to `VoronoiDiagram`

 ### Testing